 What are Microgreens?

 Microgreens are the first growth of larger plants harvested before they develop into larger plants.
 Their flavor typically is more intense than that of their mature cousins.
 Microgreens are ideal flavor enhancers and serve as delicious edible garnishes for a variety of dishes.
-They started to become famous nearly 20 years ago when California chefs started using them as garnishes and adding them to salads.
+They started to become famous nearly 20 years ago when California chefs began using them as garnishes and adding them to salads.
 It’s easy to confuse sprouts and microgreens, but microgreens are unique.
 Unlike sprouts, microgreens are grown in soil or on a growing mat versus water.
-Another key difference is that the seed spacing requirement is lower which helps prevent disease and mold.
+Another critical difference is that the seed spacing requirement is lower which helps prevent disease and mold.
 To harvest, farmers cut plant above the roots, and package them for same day delivery.

 How much money can a Microgreens Farmer make?